-Vitamin Subscriptions Compared: Ritual vs Vitamin Packs vs 3 More
+Vitamin Subscriptions Compared: Ritual vs Persona Nutrition vs 3 More

-We looked at the Ritual, Care/of, Vitamin Packs, VitaFive Gummies, and Honest Company Bundles.
+We looked at the Ritual, Care/of, Persona Nutrition (formerly Vitamin Packs), VitaFive Gummies, and Honest Company Bundles.
 Here’s the low-down on the pros and cons of each service (with a handy reference chart at the end, too):

 1. Ritual: For women who want a high-quality, one-and-done multivitamin